Ties that Bind, Ties that Break: Plot overview

 Ailin's father dies of tuberculosis when she is twelve and she loses the only support she has in her family and cannot continue with school any longer.
 Unable to find a man willing to marry her, her uncle, her father's older brother and the head of the family since Ailin's grandmother died of a paralyzing stroke, offers her two choices: she either becomes a concubine by marrying a farmer, or becomes a nun.
 Ailin chooses none of the given options and is thrown out of the family, saved from her uncle's wrath only out of his respect and love for Ailin's father.
-With the help of her English teacher, Miss Gilbertson, Ailin finds work as an amah (governess) for the Warners, an American or foreigner family.
+With the help of her English teacher, Miss Gilbertson, Ailin finds work as an amah (governess) for the Warners, an American family.
 When the Warner family moves briefly to the United States, Ailin leaves Shanghai with them with the blessings of her uncle.

-While on the boat Ailin has to take care of the Warner kids.
+While on the boat, Ailin has to take care of the Warner kids.
 On the boat to California, Ailin meets a young man named James Chew and they fall in love.
 When the Warners decide to return to China, Ailin chooses to remain in California to marry James and help him run his restaurant.
 Years later, Hanwei appears in the restaurant, reunited with Ailin for the second time since their engagement was broken.
 After Ailin relates her story to Hanwei, he reveals that his mother, who broke off their engagement, eventually relented and would have let Hanwei marry Ailin and she could have lived in comfort.
-While Ailin admits her life has not been easy, she is happy and proud of how she managed life.
+While Ailin admits her life has not been easy, she is happy and proud of the choices she made in her life.